• Skip to primary navigation

 Blood Orange Pisco Sour with a dehydrated orange on top

-I have a Nesco dehydrator that I use all the time.
-I've had it for quite a few years and it has lasted a long time.
-I like it because it's light and easy to clean.
 The only negative I can think of is that it does take up some space because it's bulky.
 There are quite a few options for dehydrators out there, some are even bigger if you want to dehydrate a ton of food at once.
 The one shown below is a great beginner option.

-dried orange slices in a dehydrator
+dried orange slices in a dehydrator.

 Learn How to make Dehydrated Oranges with this easy guide to use for a healthy snack, a cocktail garnish, or decoration!

-Yield: 2 cups
+Servings: 2 cups

-Author: EmilyFabulous
+Author: Emily

 Cost: 5